 The Bristol Dementia Wellbeing Service delivers a personalised package of dementia support to patients across Bristol.
 This includes healthcare, social and activity groups, practical support, and services for carers.

 Bristol Drugs Project provide free and confidential support to people who are looking for help with their own alcohol and drug use, and the people who care for and about them.
 Services include support groups, drop-ins, harm reduction, and a dedicated helpline.
 Specific and targeted support is available for children and young people, students, older people, women, and the LGBTQ+ community.
 A specific service is available for recent drug and alcohol-related bereavements.

-Filwood Hope is a walk-in centre which provides the local community of Knowle West with advice and support on benefit, debt and housing.
-This service also provides counselling on a daily basis.
+Filwood Hope provides the local community of Knowle West with advice and support on benefit, debt, emplyoment concerns, and housing.
+Listening services and advice for those over 55 are also available.

 Marmalade Trust work to raise awareness of loneliness and social isolation nationally, and provide opportunities for social connection to people experiencing loneliness in Bristol, North Somerset, and South Gloucestershire.

 North Bristol Advice centre offer free and independent advice and support for people dealing with issues around welfare benefit and debt in North Bristol and South Gloucestershire.
 Home visits are available for those over 50, and the centre can offer support to get online.